thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 ```

 In the first column of the table listing we will show the date when the seed
 starter was prepared.
-But **we will show it formatted** in the way we defined in our `DateFormatter`.
-In order to do that we will use the double-bracket syntax, which will automatically apply the Spring Conversion Service.
+But **we will show it formatted** in the way we defined
+in our `DateFormatter`.
+In order to do that we will use the double-brace
+syntax (`${{...}}`), which will automatically apply the Spring Conversion Service,
+including the `DateFormatter` we registered at configuration.

 ```html
 <td th:text="${{sb.datePlanted}}">13/01/2011</td>